 This is probably the easiest approach of how to measure ROI for training.
 Using an existing Learning management system (LMS) can help you to automate a lot of work for the measurement, including:

-• Collecting and processing the data, then generate reports
+- Collecting and processing the data, then generating reports

 Recommended reading:

-• If your training is easily quantifiable with tangible benefits, the training ROI calculator can be the most applicable.
+- If your training is easily quantifiable and has tangible benefits, the training ROI calculator can be the most applicable.

 The training ROI calculation is among the most helpful practices of organizations to track the training effectiveness within business goals.
 Hopefully, this article can give you more confidence in maintaining and leveraging your learning and development strategy.